 Drawbacks of CLI

-- CLI is suitable for the regular users who can memorize the range of commands and options.
+- CLI is suitable for the user who uses it in a regular basis and can memorize the range of commands and options.

 - Mistyping could result in complete chaos.